starseclipseellipse

 Hybrid Pricing

-Hybrid pricing combines a base subscription fee with usage-based overage charges.
-The buyer pays a fixed monthly or annual amount that includes a baseline allocation (for example, 100,000 API calls or 50 GB of data), and additional consumption beyond the baseline is billed at metered rates.
-This model provides revenue predictability for the ISV while giving buyers the flexibility to scale consumption during peak periods without renegotiating their contract.
+Hybrid pricing combines a base subscription with usage-based overage charges.
+The buyer pays a fixed amount that includes a baseline allocation (e.g., 100K API calls), and consumption beyond that baseline is billed at metered rates.

 Bring Your Own License (BYOL)